sumguytho/SuperHexagonRE/README.md

 file://menu_play

+It doesn't generate waves in the main menu though, once the already generated ones pass everything is back to how it used to be.

 ## What makes the last stage

 Once you reach the 2 minute mark on hexagonest (one minute if you start in hypermode)